sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 I'm a big fan of [protovalidate](https://github.com/bufbuild/protovalidate) and I've used it a good amount.
 I've contributed to it.
 I now have two open source projects that use these field annotations to do useful work.

-## Editor Support with Code Generation Sucks
-Editor integration for protobuf code generation leaves a lot to be desired.
-It would be immensely helpful if editors could intelligently link generated code back to its protobuf source.
-This would provide a more seamless experience, but the tooling just isn't smart enough yet.
-Also, I think everyone needs to run with [Buf's editor support](https://buf.build/docs/editor-integration).
-Having a linter built into your editor is the expected from developers nowadays.
-And with protobuf, there are [extremely real reasons](https://buf.build/docs/lint/rules) to follow the advice of the linter.

 ## Failure to Launch
 While gRPC has undeniable advantages, its learning curve can be steep.
 Getting started with protobuf, understanding the tooling, and setting up the necessary infrastructure can be intimidating for newcomers, making the initial adoption hurdle higher than with simpler JSON-based APIs.

 {{< image src="learning-curve.png" width="600px" class="center" >}}

-The steep learning curve doesn't help when many people who use and rely on protobuf and gRPC actively don't want gRPC to extend to the frontend and think tools to help smooth out the transition from JSON to protobuf will lead to uninformed people encroaching on the backend domain, where only they are smart enough to work.
+The steep learning curve doesn't help when many people who use and rely on protobuf and gRPC actively don't want gRPC to extend to the frontend and think that pushing in this direction will lead to uninformed people encroaching on the domain of the backend, where only they are smart enough to work.
 This is elitist gate-keeping and is unfortunately prevalent in this industry.
+I believe gRPC has as much of a place in web frontends as much as it does in microservices.

 I've learned a lot by helping others work with protobuf.
 You may see me on [Buf's slack channel](https://buf.build/links/slack) or on related discussions because I truly have gotten a lot out of it.
 Many article ideas have come directly from answering questions there.
 If I see a problem often enough, I may end up writing an article about it.
 I believe the protobuf and gRPC needs more of this attitude.